-Improve the last sentence of Annex II.7 by clarifying that a party shall be regarded as being cooperative, inter alia, if the party provided a substantial portion of the entire information requested by authorities and substantially all of that information could be verified, or if the party made reasonable efforts to submit the requested information in light of its ability to submit the information and its ability to fulfill the instructions provided by the authorities.
+Improve the last sentence of Annex II.7 by clarifying that a party shall be regarded as being cooperative, inter alia, if the party provided a substantial portion of the entire information requested by authorities and substantially all of that information could be verified, or if the party made reasonable efforts to submit the requested information in light of its ability to submit the information and its ability to fulfil the instructions provided by the authorities.

 - The current text of Annex II.7 does not provide any explicit guidance on situations in which a responding party should be regarded as cooperative.
-The lack of clarity in the term "cooperative" gives the authorities too much discretion in determining whether a respondent is "cooperative" and thus whether or not to apply "adverse facts available".
-To clarify the current rules, we propose a definition of "cooperative" party. - Furthermore, in light of the purpose of the application of "facts available", i.e., substituting missing or rejected information, the extent to which cooperative and non-cooperative respondents may be treated differently, should be limited. - As such, the "facts available" selection standard as proposed in the previous proposal is applicable even to the selection of "facts available" that are less favorable. - Ensure proper application of "facts available" by providing adequate and timely disclosure of the basis of the decision to use "facts available."
+The lack of clarity in the term "cooperative" gives the authorities too much discretion in determining when a respondent is not "cooperative" and thus whether the "situation could lead to a result which is less favourable" to the respondent.
+To clarify the current rules, we propose a definition of "cooperative" party. - Furthermore, in light of the purpose of the application of facts available, i.e., substituting missing or rejected information, the extent to which cooperative and non-cooperative respondents may be treated differently, should be limited.
+As such, the facts available selection standard as proposed in the previous proposal is applicable even to the selection of facts available that are less favourable.

-Amend Annex II.6 to provide that when the authorities resort to "facts available", they must either in the preliminary determination or in the disclosure pursuant to Article 6.9, provide a sufficient explanation of the reasons why the submitted information has been totally or partially rejected and specifically identify the information that the authorities intend to substitute for the rejected information.
+Amend Annex II.6 to provide that when the authorities resort to facts available, they must either in the preliminary determination or in the disclosure pursuant to Article 6.9, provide a sufficient explanation of the reasons why the submitted information has been totally or partially rejected and specifically identify the information that the authorities intend to substitute for the rejected information.
 Due regard must be given to confidential information relating to the disclosure in accordance with Articles 6.4 and 6.5.

-- We propose a mechanism to guarantee the opportunity for interested parties to defend their interests with respect to the authorities' application and selection of "facts available". - Article 6.2 requires authorities to provide interested parties ample opportunity to defend their interests.
-Under the current provisions of Annex II.6, however, the authorities may use, and in fact have used in certain circumstances, one set of facts in the preliminary decision and another set of facts, or "facts available" of some kind, in the final decision with little or no warning or disclosure to interested parties.
-Interested parties are, and have been, deprived of opportunity to comment on the change in information. - By requiring authorities to provide a sufficient explanation and identify the information to be used as "facts available" in the disclosure of essential facts under Article 6.9 at the latest, the interested party will be better able to defend its interests in accordance with Articles 6.9 and 6.2. - This proposal is intended to amend Annex II.6.
+- We propose a mechanism to guarantee the opportunity for interested parties to defend their interests with respect to the authorities' application and selection of facts available. - Article 6.2 requires authorities to provide interested parties ample opportunity to defend their interests.
+Under the current provisions of Annex II.6, however, the authorities in fact have used, in certain circumstances, facts available of some kind, in the final decision and applied a set of facts that had not been applied in the preliminary determination with little or no warning to interested parties.
+Interested parties are, and have been, deprived of opportunity to comment on the change in information applied to the final determination. - By requiring authorities to provide a sufficient explanation and identify the information to be used as facts available in the disclosure of essential facts under Article 6.9 at the latest, the interested party will be better able to defend its interests in accordance with Articles 6.9 and 6.2.